 “You’re right, Dad, but I can play the songs of artists who could!”
 I retorted.
 All three of us laughed as we walked past the banner to a formal reception honoring the graduating seniors.

-At 8:45 pm the following evening, the Rathskeller was teeming with five-hundred undergraduates as my crew, and I began to set up for the final engagement.
+At 8:45 pm the following evening, the Rathskeller was teeming with 600 undergraduates and alums, and I began to set up for the final engagement.
 By this time, they had already turned away scores of people and placed speakers outside the bar so that “would-be’s” could actually dance outside.
 At precisely 9:00 pm, I began the five-hour danceathon with Wanda Jackson’s hyperkinetic rockabilly hit, “Let’s Have a Party.”

 Around midnight, just as I was getting into my last sustained set, an enterprising sophomore sauntered up to me and asked me for some guidance.
 “Shaun, I would like to continue your show in some form next year.
 What advice can you give me?”